 Online company stores are becoming relatively commonplace these days.
-These online repositories offer companies one destination to access all their branded materials, including: brochures, business cards, name tags, and more.
-Products can be customized, ordered, and produced all via the store.
+These online repositories offer companies one destination to access all their branded materials, including brochures, business cards, name tags, and more.
+Products can be customized, ordered, and produced all via the website store.

 Together with a trusted Brand Logistics partner, online company stores eliminate many of the boring, low-level tasks associated with purchasing, storing, and shipping branded products.

-Store platforms also empower frontline team members to order items without having to wait on someone at corporate (who is probably juggling 10 other priorities).
+Store platform sites also empower frontline team members to order items on their account without having to wait on someone at corporate (who is probably juggling 10 other priorities).

-While these benefits alone represent significant time and money savings, there are so many more ways to leverage your company store.
-Think beyond ordering and fulfillment.
+While these benefits alone represent significant time and money savings, there are so many more methods to leverage your company store and make your life and your coworker’s lives easier.
+Think beyond the ordering and fulfillment category.
 Once connected to your workflows and technology, your store can drive next-level automation, engagement, and insights.

-We’ve put together a list of 13 ways our customers have successfully used the Thumbprint store platform to impact their business.
+We’ve put together this guide of 13 methods our customers have successfully used the Thumbprint store platform to impact their business.
 Each generally falls into one of three strategic buckets:

 • Automate workflows

 • Integrate with ERP or CRM systems